Posts Tagged ‘Fiction’

 Born of their lives”

 Finally, there was the question of what to wear for the big day.
 Looking through her closet of her wardrobe of mostly black outfits, she found just what she was looking for.
-She pulled out the Charles Manson which read “Charlie Don’t Surf” in the back.
+She pulled out the Charles Manson which read, “Charlie Don’t Surf” in the back.

 Manson’s eyes looked back from the reflection of the mirror as Clarice held the shirt up over her body.
-Through the mirror she could see her grandmother standing in the doorway.
+Through that mirror she could see her grandmother standing in the doorway.
 “Your father would have been so proud if he could see you now.”
 Emily said.

 Looking at the reflection of her own face, Clarice brushed her own cheek with her free hand as she asked “Do I look like him, or do I look more like…” her grandparents talked a lot about her father, who died when Clarice was just a baby, but her mother was never really discussed.

 “I can see bits of your father in you.”
 Emily answered.
 “Not so much in how you look, but how you are.”
-Playfully jabbing her on the arm, she said “You’re definitely one of our family.
+Playfully jabbing her on the arm, she said, “You’re definitely one of our family.
 From the time you were little you were spunky,” Emily’s eyes teared up as she remembered her long departed flesh and blood, “just like Frost was.”

 Clarice teared up at the mention of her father.
 She hadn’t heard his name spoken in a long time.
 Giving her grandmother a hug, a strange question came to mind.